steffenkk/LLMOps/README.md

 When using a control flow, the developer should implement tests (see prompt evaluation) for it in order to ensure it works correctly.

+# Part III: AI use cases

+The author mentions a lot of interesting use cases.
+Amongst these are: search and recommendation, natural language queries to SQL, data analysis (small data sets, bc they must fit in the prompt), learning, AI assistants and chat bots, etc.

+# Conclusion:

+The domain is changing extremly fast.
+Papers are getting outdated very quickly and cost-benefit analysis must be performed every week to keep up with the development speed.
+Strategies to keep up with it are:

+- Ignore (most of) the hype and see what sticks
+- Read only the summaries
+- Keep up with the latest tools